Puppy Behavior and Training: Handling Exercises

 • Moves away or tries to hide when approached for a handling session (e.g., when he sees equipment like a harness or brush)

-The structure of a handling program is as follows :
+The structure of a handling program is as follows:

 1. Create a handling goal for each session.

-4. Pair each baby step of the handling plan with something your puppy loves, such as treats and attention — learn what your puppy loves!
+4. Pair each baby step of the handling plan with something your puppy loves, such as treats and attention.
+Learn what your puppy loves!

 You will need tasty treats.
-It can be helpful to use treats that can be licked so that they last longer.
-Examples include baby food and canned puppy food.
+It can be helpful to use treats that can be licked so they last longer (e.g., baby food, canned puppy food).
 These soft treats can be placed on a spoon or lick mat or put into a Kong or squeeze tube for easy dispensing.
+It is also helpful to have an assistant for handling exercises.
+One person can feed the puppy while the other does the handling.

 What is the first type of handling to practice?

 To get started, lure your puppy onto the workstation.
-Stand, sit, or kneel beside the puppy and begin to feed your puppy.
+If you use a grooming table, you must lift your puppy onto the table and begin to feed some treats.
 If you don’t have a helper, present your puppy with the soft food and let your puppy start licking.
-If you use a grooming table, you must lift your puppy onto the table.
-At that point, you should immediately begin treating your puppy, without adding any other handling, until your puppy consistently and immediately relaxes and takes treats when placed on the table.
+At that point, you should immediately begin treating your puppy, without adding any other handling.
+Your puppy will quickly learn that the workstation is a place to get snacks.

-The goal is to associate the manipulation with something positive.
-In this case, the start of the touch is the on-switch for treats, and the stop of touch is the off-switch for treats.
-Repeat this exercise several times until the puppy starts to look for food when you reach toward them.
-This means they are starting to anticipate something nice when you reach toward them!
-Good!
 Gradually increase the pressure of your hug, perhaps add a second arm to stabilize the puppy further, and even practice lifting the pup slightly off the ground.
 Keep the treats within easy reach of the puppy’s nose, so he stays in one place.
 The treats need to follow the puppy’s nose up if you lift the puppy.

 Note: If your puppy stops eating when you touch him, or if he snarls or growls, do not continue.
 Instead, consult with a professional such as a veterinary behaviorist, as you will need to use a modified strategy.